feedjira/feedjira/README.md

 [code-climate-badge]: https://codeclimate.com/github/feedjira/feedjira.png
 [code-climate]: https://codeclimate.com/github/feedjira/feedjira

-Feedjira (formerly Feedzilla) is a Ruby library designed to fetch and parse feeds as quickly as possible.
+Feedjira (formerly Feedzirra) is a Ruby library designed to fetch and parse feeds as quickly as possible.
 Version 1.0 was recently released and with it an [awesome new website][f].